cavargasru/r-on-gcp/README.md

 # r-on-gcp
 ### R on the Google Cloud Platform.

-The goal of this tutorial is to make cloud computing with R easier, starting with robust tools for working with cloud computing platforms.
+The goal of these tutorials is to make cloud computing with R easier, starting with robust tools for working with cloud computing platforms.
 The project’s inital work is with Google Cloud Platform.

+### Tutorials

+#### Start RStudio Server in a VM (Docs WIP)

+#### Administrate dsub pipelines with Cloud Composer (In progress)

+#### Distribute R scripts with SparkR in Cloud Dataproc (In progress)

+#### Schedule R scripts with Kubernetes (To study in the future)

 ### Try out the code on Google Cloud Platform
 #### Launch in Cloud Shell